 More recently, Prof McNeil was Chief Clinical Information Officer, National Health Service, United Kingdom following roles as Chief Executive Officer at Addenbooke's Hospital and Cambridge University Hospital Foundation Trust.

 Chief Allied Health Officer

-Liza-Jane is the Chief Allied Health Officer for the Department of Health and leads the development, implementation and evaluation of strategies to ensure an appropriately skilled allied health workforce meets the current and future health service needs of Queensland.
+Liza-Jane is the Chief Allied Health Officer for Queensland.
+She is responsible for providing high level strategic leadership for statewide workforce reform and education strategies—including industrial, policy and regulatory change—to ensure an appropriately skilled allied health workforce meets the current and future health needs of Queenslanders.

 Dr Mark Brown

 Dr Mark Brown is the Chief Dental Officer for the Department of Health and provides expertise and strategic leadership in oral health and is responsible for monitoring oral health services in Queensland to ensure high quality accessible care of Queenslanders.

 Mark has previously held executive, management and senior clinical positions in a number of large public oral health services, as well as owned his own private dental practice.

 Mark brings a wealth of practical experience in both general practice dentistry and management of clinical dental services.
 A Fellow of the International College of Dentists, Mark has specific interests in engaging those at high risk of dental disease in the community and helping them to improve their quality of life through better oral health.

 Chief Nursing and Midwifery Officer Shelley Nowlan provides overall professional and industry advice for nursing and midwifery matters across Queensland.
 This includes leading, advocating and supporting nurses and midwives to provide quality, safe care for Queensland communities through policy, direction and regulation.
 Shelley has over 30 years’ experience in healthcare, including 17 years’ experience in a range of metropolitan, regional and rural public sector executive clinical and health administrative leadership roles at a strategic and operational level.